socadk/design-practice-repository/activities/DPR-TacticDDD.md

 Activity/Technique: *Tactic DDD*
 --------------------------------
-a.k.a.
-Pattern-Oriented Object-Oriented Analysis and Design (OOAD)
+also known as: Pattern-Oriented Object-Oriented Analysis and Design (OOAD)

 ### Context